 A couple of weeks before you set off, take your dog to the vet to make sure it’s healthy enough for a lengthy trip.
 It’s also worth checking they’re up to date with vaccinations, especially if you’re going away for a long time (lucky thing).

 It’s against the highway code to drive without restraining your pet in the car, so you’ll need a suitable carrier for the journey if you’re driving to your destination.

 This is really important advice, as loose pets can cause distractions, which can then cause an accident.
-Braking harshly, even at a relatively low speed, can be fatal for your dog if it gets flung around the car, while you or other passengers could be seriously injured if it hits you with significant force during the crash.
+Braking harshly, even at a relatively low speed, can be fatal for your dog if it gets flung around the car, while you or other passengers could be seriously injured if it hits you with significant force during a crash.

-Small dogs should travel in a sturdy and well-ventilated pet carrier.
+RoSPA recommends small dogs should travel in a sturdy and well-ventilated pet carrier.
 The case should be large enough so they can stand up and turn around, and they should also be able to see out of it.
 Secure it in place with the seat belt or wedge it firmly in the foot well.

 Never shut the carrier in the boot where they could suffocate, or leave it unsecured where it could be thrown around in an accident.
 To get your dog used to travelling inside the carrier, take it out for a few short trips in the car before you head off on the longer journey.

 If you have a medium or large dog, a safety harness that attaches to the seatbelt is ideal, or you could buy a travel cage for the boot.
 If your dog has a favourite toy, let them have it on the journey, along with a familiar-smelling blanket or anything else that’ll make them feel more comfortable and helps settle them down on the journey.